Signed in as:

-There is a name for the type of government where “all political power is vested in and derived from the people” and founded upon the will of the people” - it’s called democracy.
-When the acts of a democratic government are “instituted for the good of the whole”, a government is a Perfect Democracy.
+There is only one form of government where “all political power is vested in and derived from the people.”
+Democracy.
+And when the acts of a government that “originates from the people” and is “founded upon their will only” are “instituted solely for the good of the whole”, it is a Perfect Democracy.

-We see flashes of a Perfect Democracy in Missouri thanks to an amendment to the Missouri Constitution that was enacted in 1908, which gave the people of the state of Missouri the power “to propose and enact or reject laws and amendments to the constitution by the initiative, independent of the general assembly” and “to approve or reject by referendum any act of the general assembly”.
+An amendment to the Missouri Constitution, that was enacted in 1908, gave the people of Missouri the power “to propose and enact or reject laws and amendments to the constitution by the initiative, independent of the general assembly” and “to approve or reject by referendum any act of the general assembly”.
 [Missouri Constitution, Article III, Section 49.]
+Referendums vest political power in the people.
+The initiative gives the people the power to originate legislation.

 In recent years, the people of Missouri have used the initiative to enact legislation the General Assembly refused to pass (including two separate increases in the minimum wage, Medicaid expansion, and the “Clean Missouri” ethics reform) and used the veto referendum to repeal an anti-worker, anti-union, so-called “right-to-work” bill that was passed by the General Assembly.